 - This skillet focaccia is ready in just a couple of hours and mostly hands-off.

-- This focaccia can be assembled ahead and refrigerated up to 6 hours, so you can make ahead and bake fresh for dinner.
+- This focaccia can be assembled ahead and refrigerated for up to 6 hours, so you can make it ahead and bake it fresh for dinner.

 - Focaccia bakes up beautifully in a cast iron skillet and it always makes for a pretty presentation.